 Finding a permanent home for a potato masher collection seems like a worthy project, so I'm working on it.
 There was once a Byron Randall Museum in Tomales, CA, where Randall lived and ran a bed-and-breakfast.
 Perhaps the museum acquired his collection.
 However, the museum doesn't have a website.
 So I don't know if it's still in existence.

 Albert Blaustein had an impressive resume.
 He was a constitutional law expert who consulted on the national constitutions for over 14 countries.
-According to his wikipedia page
+According to his wikipedia page, he was also editor of the 20-volume work Constitutions of the Countries of the World.

 Back in 1936, Patricia Salter had an unusual hobby for a 12-year-old girl.
 She collected dirt.
 Whenever I come across stories like this, it always makes me wonder what became of the collection.
 I'm guessing that at some point it must have been tossed in the trash, or dumped outside.